-A large ZVI Permeable Reactive Barrier (PRB) showed reduced flow after only 2 years of operation with a large portion of the flow being deflected around the PRB.
-An initial investigation showed that removing a few inches of material from the up gradient face via a boring resulted in immediate flow increase, however, the flow slowed again within a year.
-Both of these observations fit the theory that the front face was biofouled and restoring flow would require ongoing antibiofouling measures no matter what method was chosen.
-Sulfate reducers are prime suspects.
+A ZVI Permeable Reactive Barrier (PRB) showed reduced flow after only 2 years of operation with the flow being deflected around the PRB.
+Removing a few inches of material from the up gradient face via a boring resulted in immediate flow increase, however, the flow slowed again within a year.
+These observations fit the theory that the front face was biofouled and would require ongoing antibiofouling measures no matter what restoration method was chosen.

 A study was designed with an academic laboratory to evaluate antifouling agent; moderate concentrations of ethanol work well.
 Groundwater is pumped over the plugged face and occasionally dosed with ethanol which also serves as an electron donor for a biobarrier installed down gradient to treat any CVOCs exiting the PRB.
 A 2nd biobarrier treats water going around the end of the PRB.